changsubi/Learning_Theory/README.md

 Learning_Theory
 ======================
 # Probability
-event : a subset of the sample space
+Event : a subset of the sample space
 > probability is assigned to events
+Axioms :
+> nonnegativity : P(A)\geq0